nleanba/typst-marginalia/main.typ

 - Nested notes may or may not work.
   #note[
-    #text(fill: red)[TO-DO: OUTDATED]
+    In this manual, for example, it works fine here,
-    In this manual, for example, it works here, but not on the first page.
+    #note[Probably because there aren't many other notes around.]
-    // #note[I don't know why... :(]
+    but not on the first page.
   ]
-  In all cases, they seem to lead to a "layout did not converge within 5 attempts" warning, so it is probably best to avoid them if possible.
+  In nearly all cases, they seem to lead to a "layout did not converge within 5 attempts" warning, so it is probably best to avoid them if possible.

 - If `book` is `true`, wideblocks that break across pages are broken.
 Sadly there doesn't seem to be a way to detect and react to page-breaks from within a `block`, so I don't know how to fix this.

-- If you encounter anything else which looks like a big to you, please #link("https://github.com/nleanba/typst-marginalia/issues")[create an "issue" on Github] if no-one else has done so already.
+- If you encounter anything else which looks like a bug to you, please #link("https://github.com/nleanba/typst-marginalia/issues")[create an "issue" on Github] if no-one else has done so already.

 = Thanks
 Many thanks go to Nathan Jessurun for their #link("https://typst.app/universe/package/drafting")[drafting] package,